 Looking at your user journey monitor you might see a block of orange on your timeline.
 This shows that some Issues have occurred during at least one of your tests.
 This doesn’t mean that the journey has failed however may need some investigating as it signifies something is not loading as it should.

-Investigating these issues are very easy and RapidSpike gives you as much information as possible.
+Investigating these issues is very easy and RapidSpike gives you as much information as possible.
 To look into a specific test, press the colour block in the general time the test of interest occurred.

 This will bring up an overview of the tests within this time period.
 In this case it will bring up the tests with the issues you want to find out more about.
 In this tab we provide the number of issues and load time to give you a brief indication of what has occurred.